pbordner/18-SIEM-s-Homework/readme.md

 4. Answer the following questions:

     - Based on the report created, what is the approximate date and time of the attack?
+      1. 2/23/2020 11:30:00.000 PM Is the approximate date and time.
     - How long did it take your systems to recover?
+      2. It took approximatley 9 hours for the system to recover.
 ![Speed Test File eval and tables](https://user-images.githubusercontent.com/90003359/151040190-2f5690a9-95f9-4fd9-b1c5-ed62371262a9.png)

 Submit a screen shot of your report and the answer to the questions above.